openqasm/openqasm/README.md

 ### Language specs

-The language documentation is available under the [spec folder](spec).
+The language documentation is available under the [spec] folder in [LaTex](https://www.latex-project.org/about) language.
+[Here](spec-human) we provide a human-readable version of it in PDF format.

 ### Examples

-The examples can be found under the [examples folder](examples).
+The examples can be found under the [examples] folder.

 They are OpenQASM files, i.e.: